MoinulIslam123/district/README.md

 # district
-this is where district listed.
+This is where district listed and the people live in there.